How Coffee Fuels My Mornings and My House Plants

 Shop my Favorite Coffee and Teas

-Can I Use Coffee Grounds in the Garden?
+Can I Use Coffee Grounds as fertilizer?

-Benefits of Coffee Grounds in the Garden
+Benefits of Coffee Grounds AS PLANT FERTILIZER

 Adds Organic Matter: Improves soil structure, drainage, and aeration.